A computer system with a gap in its securityA computer system with a gap in its security

 When analyzing potential threats and vulnerabilities, it is important to assess their impact on the organization’s business continuity.
 This includes evaluating the financial, operational, and reputational impact of each potential incident.

-See also How to learn network automation for Juniper Networks Certified Specialist Automation and DevOps
+See also How to study automation testing principles for ISTQB Certified Tester - Automation Tester certification exam

 By analyzing the impact of different incidents, organizations can prioritize their incident response planning efforts and allocate resources accordingly.
 For example, an incident that would cause significant financial losses may be prioritized over an incident that would have a minimal impact on the organization’s bottom line.